mollymccarthy03/indie-online-planner/Journal.md

 ## Week 10 - Fall 2024
 10/28 Been really busy with life so I'm attempting to catch up, working on deploying to AWS

+## Week 11 - Fall 2024
+11/2 Submitted week 8 exercise, added Accuweather Tempature API code to project.
+I would like to implement this further